ruriclarkson/ruriclarkson.github.io/about.md

 title: About
 nav_order: 2
 ---
-I am an artist living in Tokyo.
+I am an artist living in Meguro, Tokyo.